Akron Children's Logo

 SCID is a pediatric emergency.
 Without treatment, babies are not likely to survive past their first birthday.
 The most common treatment is a stem cell transplant (also called a bone marrow transplant).
 This means the child receives stem cells from a donor.
 The hope is that these new cells will rebuild the child's immune system.

-The most successful stem cell transplants use cells donated by a sibling.
+The most successful stem cell transplants use cells donated by a matched sibling.
 Sometimes, a parent's stem cells are a match.
 If no family members are suitable donors, doctors may use stem cells from an unrelated donor.
 Some children with SCID may need chemotherapy before their transplant.
+Treatment is most successful when babies with SCID get a stem cell transplant in the first few months of life, and before they get infections.

-Gene therapy as a treatment for some types of SCID has shown promising results in clinical trials, but has some risks so is not yet widely used.
+Gene therapy as a treatment for some types of SCID has shown promising results in clinical trials, but is not yet commercially available in the United States.
 Research on gene therapy for SCID is ongoing.

 Children with SCID usually are cared for by a medical team of several specialists, such as a: